maxwolf621/Notes/SpringNote/annotation/Annotations.md

   protected void setCatDependency(Cat catDependency){
     this.tabbyCat = catDependency;
   }
 }
 ```

-## @Scope(...) class
+## @Scope class
-- singleton by default : share the same bean
+- Singleton by default : share the same bean
-- prototype : each time the new bean is created
+- Prototype : each time the new bean is created
-- session : each Session the new bean is created
+- Session : each Session the new bean is created
-- request : each Request the new bean is created
+- Request : each Request the new bean is created

-`